-No. Even if the results of the Maternal Blood Draw indicate the presence of one or more infectious diseases, stem cells from your baby’s cord blood can be stored in our state-of-the-art laboratories, which are CLIA Certified, AABB-Accredited and comply with all federal and state guidelines.
+No. Even if the results of the Maternal Blood Draw indicate the presence of one or more infectious diseases, stem cells from your baby’s cord blood can be stored in our state-of-the-art laboratory, which is CLIA Certified, AABB-Accredited, and complies with all federal and state guidelines.
 If your blood draw indicates the presence of certain diseases, you should discuss it with your doctor to determine whether you or your baby require any additional testing or treatment.

 What Happens If I Forget To Have The Maternal Blood Drawn Done In Time?

 If you forget to have the Maternal Blood Draw done before IV fluids are administered, you must have it done several days after you give birth.

 You must go ahead and have the Collection Kit with your baby’s cord blood sample picked up by our medical courier as soon as you give birth, and then call Americord and we will send you a new separate Maternal Blood Draw Kit.
 You will need to schedule an appointment with your doctor to take place several days after you have given birth (this gives the IV fluids time to leave your blood system).
 Take the Maternal Blood Draw Kit with you to the appointment, have your blood sample taken, and return the kit to Americord in the enclosed pre-paid packaging.